Jonathan K. Miller

-Jonathan Kieser "Poss" Miller (1899 – August 22, 1971) was an American football player and coach.
+Jonathan Kieser "Poss" Miller (December 26, 1899 – August 22, 1971) was an American football player and coach.
 He played college football at the University of Pennsylvania as a quarterback, captaining the 1922 Penn Quakers football team.
 Miller served as the head football coach at Franklin & Marshall College from 1928 to 1930, compiling a record of 15–11–1.

-Playing career
+Early life and playing career

+Miller was born on December 26, 1899, in Pottsville, Pennsylvania, to Jonathan P. and Carrie E. (Krieser) Miller.
+He attended Lebanon High School in Lebanon, Pennsylvania, where he participated in football, basketball, and track.

-Miller played college football for the University of Pennsylvania in Philadelphia, Pennsylvania, from 1920 to 1922 under coach John Heisman.
-Miller was the team captain in 1922.
+Miller played college football as a quarterback at the University of Pennsylvania from 1920 to 1922 under coach John Heisman.
+He was the captain of the 1922 Penn Quakers football team.
+At Penn, Miller also played basketball as a guard and baseball as an outfielder.

-Miller also played the last five games of the 1923 football season for the Frankford Yellow Jackets where his brother Heinie was a member of the squad.
+Miller also played the last five games of the 1923 football season for the Frankford Yellow Jackets alongside his brother, Heinie.

 Coaching career

-Miller became the head football coach at Franklin & Marshall College in Lancaster, Pennsylvania.
-He held that position there for three seasons, from 1928 until 1930.
-His coaching record at Franklin & Marshall was 15–11–1.
+After graduating from Penn in 1923, Miller joined football coaching staff of his alma mater.
+He also practiced as a dentist, with offices in West Philadelphia.
+Miller served as the head football coach at Franklin & Marshall College in Lancaster, Pennsylvania for three seasons, from 1928 to 1930, compiling a record of 15–11–1.

 Death

 Miller died at the age of 71, on August 22, 1971, at Delaware County Memorial Hospital in Drexel Hill, Pennsylvania.
+He was buried at Arlington Cemetery in Drexel Hill.